thouters/resourcepool/README.md

 resourcepool(d)/respo(d) - a resource (eg network connected equipment test bench) leasing system

-It's a HTTP service where you can request exclusive access to a resource, which is composed of a set of entities with properties.
+It's a HTTP service where you can request exclusive access to a resource, which is composed of a set of entities with attributes.
 A resource could be a testbench (bench), which is typically used for hardware in the loop testing in software validation, and is composed of one or more devices under test, debugging adaptors and measurement equipment.

-Hence, a client would request access to a resource by either specifying its name, or submitting a query describing properties the resource or its entities posess.
+Hence, a client would request access to a resource by either specifying its name, or submitting a query describing attributes the resource or its entities posess.
 When submitting a query, the result can be any resource matching the query, returning an next available resource without the need for the client to pick a specific one.